KelviNosse/DuckBirdCLI/README.md

 # DuckBirdCLI
-Status: On construction...

 A small file database implementation in Java with cli interaction.
-It manages basic tables, database creation, and may contain playful ducks inside 🦆🦆
+May contain playful ducks inside 🦆🦆